Best Multi-Sport Smartwatches for UK Athletes in 2026 - Complete Selection Guide

 Frequently Asked Questions

-What navigation and mapping specs does Garmin Fenix 7 include?
+What exact navigation features does Garmin Fenix 7 include?

-Garmin Fenix 7 includes multi-band GNSS and full-colour topo maps for advanced navigation, plus rugged design options like optional sapphire and solar variants.
+Garmin Fenix 7 includes multi-band GNSS and full-colour topo maps for advanced navigation, plus extensive multi-sport profiles with recovery metrics and long battery modes.

-Yes—Polar Vantage V3 offers advanced training load, recovery, and personalised performance tests, with accurate heart rate and running power metrics; it’s rated 4.3, but no warranty duration is listed.
+Pick Polar Vantage V3 if you prioritise physiological accuracy: it’s rated 4.3 and includes advanced training load, recovery, and personalised performance tests, with accurate heart rate and running power using Polar precision sensors.

 Conclusion